paradigmxyz/reth/etc/README.md

 6. Configure your metric panel:
     - Set a panel title and description
     - Select metric(s) from the `Metrics browser` or use the `PromQL` terminal
-    - Document your metric(s) by setting units, legends,...
+    - Document your metric(s) by setting units, legends, etc.
     - When adding multiple metrics, use field overwrites if needed

 7. Save and arrange: